Scottduf/windows365/Windows365/end-user-access-cloud-pc.md

 ### High DPI

 You can use the **High DPI** toggle to render the web client using the native resolution of the physical device.
-This is a good option to turn on if you're using a high resolution screen, like 4K or UHD monitors.
+High DPI is a good option to turn on if you're using a high resolution screen, like 4K or UHD monitors.

 The High Dots Per Inch (DPI) setting adjusts the display resolution to match the physical size of the screen and the distance between the user and the screen.